Claude Blair: Later life

 Blair led an active retirement.
 He was a member of the Churches Conservation Trust from 1982 to 1997, and a member of the Executive Committee of the Council for the Care of Churches from 1983 to 1991.
 He was Vice-President of the Society of Antiquaries of London between 1990 and 1993.

 Blair spent his final years living in Ashtead, Surrey.
 He died on 21 February 2010 at Epsom Hospital, Epsom, having suffered from heart failure.

 Personal life

 On 23 February 1952, Blair married Joan Mary Greville Drinkwater (1923–1996).
-Together they had one son, John Blair (born 1955); he is now an academic at Oxford University specialising in the history and archaeology of Anglo-Saxon England.
+Together they had one son, John Blair (born 1955), who became an academic at Oxford University specialising in the history and archaeology of Anglo-Saxon England.

 Honours

 In the 1994 Queen's Birthday Honours, Blair was appointed an Officer of the Order of the British Empire (OBE) "for services to Church Conservation".
 In the 2005 New Year Honours, he was appointed a Commander of the Royal Victorian Order (CVO) "for services to the Royal Collection".

 In 1956, he was elected a Fellow of the Society of Antiquaries of London (FSA).
 In 1986, he was awarded the Medal of the Arms and Armour Society.
 In 1995, he was awarded the Gold Medal of the Society of Antiquaries; this is awarded "for distinguished services to archaeology" and is the Society's highest award.